mfcardenas/sqswp03_ufv_files/Documentación/Juegos/sqs_wp_players_29148/README.md

-# ISO 29148 Requirements Players
+# ISO 29148 Requirements Players – README

-Single-page classroom app to help instructors run ISO/IEC/IEEE 29148 workshops.
-Students load curated scenarios or ask a local Ollama instance (gpt-oss) to generate fresh requirement labs while keeping the exact schema required by the UI.
+ISO 29148 Requirements Players is a facilitator-first SPA that turns requirements engineering labs into live classroom sessions.
+This folder mirrors the build deployed in `Documentación/Juegos/sqs_wp_players_29148`.

+## What’s Included

+- **Two curated labs:** Requirements Rally and Supplier Alignment, fully scripted with KPIs, stakeholder roles, quizzes, and wrap-up copy.
+- **Dynamic generation:** Optional Ollama (`gpt-oss`) integration that produces three fresh labs (`lab-a`, `lab-b`, `lab-c`) on demand using a strict schema.
+- **Embedded resources:** Markdown templates (briefs, matrices, validation logs) that open inline so students never leave the SPA.
+- **Scoring + feedback:** Automated 0–100 score plus localized recommendations for the final debrief.

-## Getting started
+## Quick Start

-1. Serve `sqs_wp_players_29148` with any static server (`python -m http.server`, VS Code Live Preview, etc.).
+1. Serve this directory with a static server (`python -m http.server 8000`, VS Code Live Preview, etc.).
-2. Open `index.html` in your browser.
+2. Open `index.html` from the served URL (avoid `file://` to keep fetch/Markdown working).
-3. Pick **Static JSON** for deterministic scenarios or **Dynamic (Ollama gpt-oss)** for AI-generated content.
-4. For static mode, choose one of the available scenarios (Requirements Rally or Supplier Alignment) and press **Load Scenario**.
+3. Choose a content source:
+	- **Static JSON:** Deterministic labs from `data/`.
+Pick your scenario and click **Load Scenario**.
+	- **Dynamic (Ollama gpt-oss):** Ensure Ollama runs locally and exposes the `gpt-oss` model, then request new labs.
-5. Review the intro screen with the cohort, then walk through each challenge, recording quiz answers and opening resources directly from the modal viewer.
+4. Review the intro slide with the cohort, then work through each challenge by capturing student answers in the UI.
+5. Use the scorecard and completion message to drive the retrospective.

+> **Tip:** Keep DevTools open during rehearsal—helper logs reveal how payloads are parsed and validated.

-## Project structure
+## File Map

 ```
+sqs_wp_players_29148/
 ├── index.html
 ├── assets/
 │   └── css/main.css